 Mr. Dohnányi has led productions at the world’s great opera houses, including London’s Royal Opera House, La Scala, and the Vienna State Opera, and in Berlin and Paris.
 He also regularly appeared with the Zurich Opera and with the Théâtre du Châtelet in Paris, and has appeared with Lyric Opera of Chicago, San Francisco Opera, and New York’s Metropolitan Opera.

-Throughout his tenure as music director in Cleveland, Mr. Dohnányi regularly led The Cleveland Orchestra on concert tours of the United States, Europe (including performances at the Salzburg Festival and Edinburgh Festival) and in Asia (including the first concert appearance by The Cleveland Orchestra in mainland China).
-Mr. Dohnányi was instrumental in the decision to restore Severance Hall’s Norton Memorial Organ, which was rededicated in January 2001, following the celebratory reopening of Severance Hall in January 2000.
+During his tenure as music director in Cleveland (1984-2002), Christoph von Dohnányi led The Cleveland Orchestra in more than a thousand concerts, including regular concert tours of the United States, Europe (including performances at the Salzburg Festival and Edinburgh Festival) and in Asia (including the first concert appearance by The Cleveland Orchestra in mainland China).
+Other achievements during Mr. Dohnányi’s tenure include the renovation, expansion, and reopening in 2000 of Severance Hall (featuring the newly-restored Norton Memorial Organ) and the founding of the Cleveland Orchestra Youth Orchestra and Youth Chorus.

 Born in Berlin, Christoph von Dohnányi was a law student at the University of Munich, but soon chose to pursue his music studies full time.
-After winning the Richard Strauss Prize of Munich for conducting, he spent a period of time studying with his grandfather, Ernö (Ernst von) Dohnányi, at Florida State University.
-In 1952, Mr. Dohnányi accepted a position as assistant to Georg Solti coaching and conducting at the Frankfurt Opera.
-He also served as chief conductor of the Cologne's West German Radio Symphony Orchestra (1964-69), was the artistic and music director of the Frankfurt Opera (1968-77), and held the position of intendant and chief conductor of the Hamburg State Opera (1977-84).
+After winning the Richard Strauss Prize of Munich for conducting, he spent a period of time studying with his grandfather, Ernst von Dohnányi, at Florida State University.
+He started his career as assistant to Georg Solti in Frankfurt and after four years became the youngest General Music Director in Germany, in Lübeck beginning in 1957.